cloudsolver/aws-saa/atoms/RDS Backup.md

 - Restoring MySQL Aurora RDS requires Percona XtraBackup to restore to a new Aurora cluster.
 - Aurora Database Cloning
 	- is an alternative to snapshot and restore
-	- faster and more cost effective. #cost-optimize
+	- faster and more cost effective. #cost-optimized
 	- useful to create a 'staging' database without impacting prod. #usecase
 ## References